Türkiye

 Public Benefit Status

-“Public benefit” (for associations) and “tax exemption” (for foundations) statuses are vaguely defined, the decision-making process is highly political, and the privileges the statuses provide are very limited.
+“Public benefit” (for associations) and “tax exemption” (for foundations) statuses are vaguely defined, and the decision-making process is highly political and the privileges that the statuses provide are very limited.

 Article 19 of the Presidential Decree Law No. 703 of July 2, 2018, which amended Article 27 of the Associations Law and Article 57 of the Decree Law No. 698 of July 2, 2018, authorized the President to grant public benefit status to associations and foundations.
 Prior to this amendment, the Council of Ministers had the authority to grant public benefit status to eligible CSOs based on the opinion of the Ministry of Finance and the proposal of the Ministry of the Interior.
 Under the previous system, the selection process was highly bureaucratic and political at times and was not guided by an autonomous, transparent, and easily accessible institution.
 Furthermore, the procedures for these statuses were not clearly defined with a list of the selection criteria, and the conditions for gaining public benefit and tax exemption statuses differed.

 Presidential decrees did not bring substantial changes in the decision-making process for determining public benefit status for CSOs.
 Notably, while the law in Türkiye provides for public benefit status for CSOs, only a very limited number of organizations have been granted public benefit status.
-According to the most recent data provided by public institutions, there are 329 tax-exempt foundations out of 6,0905 foundations in Türkiye.
-The ratio of the number of tax-exempt foundations to the total number remained similar (5.4%) to previous years.
-As of June 2024, 363 associations with public benefit status constituted only 0.36% of the total number of 100,760 active associations.
+According to the most recent data provided by public institutions, there are 332 tax-exempt foundations out of 6,094 foundations in Türkiye.
+The ratio of the number of tax exempt foundations to the total number remained similar (5.4%) to previous years.
+As of March 2025, 363 associations with public benefit status constituted only 0.36% of the total number of 101,185 active associations.

 Public Participation